microsoft/Dataverse-MCP/lab03/README.md

 # 🧑🏽‍💻 Lab 03 - Use the Dataverse MCP server with Visual Studio Code

+In this lab, you will learn about how to use the Dataverse MCP server with Visual Studio Code.
+This lab will build on the earlier labs, so make sure to finish those as well.

+## ⚙️ Configure Visual Studio Code to use the Dataverse MCP server

 In Visual Studio Code, open GitHub Copilot by selecting the **GitHub Copilot icon** or use **ctrl+alt+I**.

 Change GitHub Copilot from ask mode to agent mode.